-Dana Seekins enters his third season as an assistant coach for the Husson men’s track & field program in 2017-18 and currently serves as the pole vault and hurdles coach.
+Dana Seekins enters his sixth season as an assistant coach for the Husson women’s outdoor track & field program in 2019 and currently serves as the pole vault and hurdles coach.

-Since Husson reestablished it’s men’s track & field program after a 73 year hiatus in 2016, Seekins has guided numberous pole vaulters and hurdlers to multiple school records, conference champions, All-New England and All-Conference honors as well the program’s first DIII New England Outdoor Qualifier, Franceso Wright.
+Since Seekins joined the Husson track & field program in November of 2013, he has guided numerous pole vaulters and hurdlers to multiple school records, conference championships, All-New England and All-Conference honors as well the program’s first-ever DIII New England Indoor Qualifier, Courtney Lizotte in 2014.
+He has also coach four different conference pole-vaulters champions in a row.

 The Bucksport, Maine, native attended Bucksport High School and lettered in track & field under coaches Joel Sankey & John Craig from 1976-1980 and cross country in 1980.